-The average vertical profile of the moist bias for the WISE flights (Fig. 13a) is similar to the full dataset (Fig. 5b) at the tTP and in the LS, i.e., a local minimum is found at the tTP (0.1; 7 %) and a pronounced maximum of 0.62 (54 %) peaking at about 1 km above the tTP.
-The tropospheric part of the profile, however, is almost constant in the full dataset (0.2-0.25) but decreasing with increasing altitude in the WISE data (0.4-0.1).
-Figure 13b shows the relative proportion of the individual air masses at a given tropopause-relative altitude and thus gives information about the connection between the vertical structure of the moist bias and the air mass classes.
-In the entire UT, the tropospheric air provides the largest contribution of more than 80 % up to 500 m below the tTP.
+For the considered flights the average vertical profile of the humidity bias (Fig. 13a) shows a similar structure to that of the full data set (see Fig. 5b), including the weak positive bias (0.25) in the UT with a local minimum at the tTP (+0.1; 7 %) a pronounced maximum of 0.62 (54 %) peaking at about +1 km above the tTP, and a decrease beyond.
+Figure 13b shows the relative proportion of the individual air masses at a given tropopause relative altitude and thus gives information about the connection between the vertical structure of the bias and the air mass classes.
+In the entire UT, the tropospheric air class provides the largest contribution of more than 80 % up to 500 m below the tTP.
 Across the tTP, the proportion of tropospheric air rapidly decreases with altitude in accordance with a rapid growth of the fraction of mixed air.
-This is accompanied by an increase of the moist bias and the altitude of the largest bias (1-2 km above the tTP) coincides with the maximum relative contribution of the mixed air class (> 90 %).
-Above, the relative fraction of stratospheric air grows, while the moist bias reduces and reaches constant values (0.2) at ~4 km above the tTP with a 65-85 % share of stratospheric air.
-Please note that contributions of mixed air below the tropopause and at altitudes > 4 km above the tTP may be related to falsely detected tropopause altitudes (see discussion in Sect.
-4) or situations of complex tropopause structure (e.g., as shown in the second part of Fig. 10b).
+This is accompanied by an increase of the bias with the altitude of the largest bias coinciding with the maximum relative contribution of the mixed air class (>90 %).
+Above, the relative fraction of stratospheric air grows, while the bias reduces and reaches constant values (0.2) at ~4 km above the tTP with a 65-85 % share of stratospheric air.
+Please note that contributions of mixed air below the tropopause and at highest altitudes may be related to falsely detected tropopause altitudes (see discussion in Sect.
+4) or situations of complex tropopause structure (e.g. as shown in the second part of Fig. 10b).